 The Pennsylvania Tourism Office and Tourism Economics worked together to produce the economic impact of travel and tourism report starting in 2009.

-- Travelers spent well over $1.8 billion in the Laurel Highlands region
+- Travelers spent more than $1.85 billion in the Laurel Highlands region, a new record high

 The 2011 Annual Travel Profile done by Longwoods International showed the following for the Laurel Highlands: